Skip to content

 Lenders require an appraisal before they will lend money to a potential buyer.
 They need to know the property value can support the loan if they have to foreclose and sell it to get their money back.
 Appraisals attempt to determine fair market value (FMV), which is the amount the house is worth on the open real estate market.
 It compares other similar homes that were recently sold in the area.

-Factors that Determine Property Values in Iowa
+What Factors Determine Property Values in Iowa

 The following factors influence high prices in some areas of Iowa: